Ni una menos: United States

 The Ni Una Menos movement expressed itself as the large scale #MeToo Movement in the United States.
 Their missions are somewhat different since MeToo focuses on calling out perpetrators of sexual assault and harassment in positions of power, while Ni Una Menos pays more attention to femicide specifically.
 They share themes of improving the situation of violence against women and secured much of their support from social media.
 Moreover, #MeToo has collaborated with Ni Una Menos as they did for the International Women's Strike in 2017.
 They have also pointed to Ni Una Menos as an inspiration to their activism.
 The #MeToo Movement began in 2017, a couple of years after the first protest in Argentina and the movement had begun to spread throughout the rest of South America and the Caribbean.
 It was a reaction to Harvey Weinstein's continued inappropriate sexual behavior.
 Several actresses, including Alyssa Milano, took to social media to denounce Weinstein.
 They also encouraged other women to share experiences within the same industry with other perpetrators.
 This initiative expanded to other industries and people in power within them.
 The purpose of the movement was for women to find solidarity, support, and a safe space to share their stories of sexual assault and harassment.
 The phrase "Me Too" was originally coined by Tarana Burke in 2007 to encourage survivors to speak out.
 However, it became more mainstream once it reached social media in 2017.

+Reproductive Justice in the U.S.

+Analysis of Ni Una Menos have also informed comparative discussions about reproductive justice in the United States, particularly regarding how race and socioeconomic inequality shape access to abortion and other forms of reproductive health care.
+During the 1970s, federal policy barriers such as the Hyde Amendment restricted the use of Medicaid funds for abortion except in limited circumstances, significantly limiting access for low-income communities and disproportionately affecting women of color.Insurance restrictions and high out-of-pocket costs have continued to make abortion more accessible to individuals with financial stability while limiting access for those living in or near poverty.

+Following the 2022 Dobbs v.
+Jackson Women’s Health Organization decision, which overturned federal constitutions protections for abortion, numerous U.S. states enacted bans or severe restrictions.These policies have been linked to an increase in self-managed abortions, including unsafe methods among individuals unable to afford clinical care.

+Viewed through the public health framework emphasized by Ni Una Menos, these developments illustrate how abortion restrictions can deepen existing inequalities and expose marginalized communities to preventable health risks.
+This perspective demonstrates the movement’s broader argument that abortion access is not just a women’s right issue but a critical matter of public health and social justice.